gouthamvgk/deep_cricket/README.md

 So at each time step the model learns to concentrate only on certain regions which helps in accurate classification.

 ## Training
-For running the model from terminal use`python train_and_validate.py`
+For training the model from terminal use`python train_and_validate.py`

 The model was trained with and without using attention.
 The model with attention showed better results compared to the other.
 Since it is a small dataset it was easily overfitting the training data and performed poorly on the validation set.
 So L2 regulariztion was included in the loss to prevent this.